deven96/whatsticker/README.md

 ### Simple Requirements

 If you are not interested in running a copy of the project then feel free to use the whatsticker number provided.
-You can also add it to group chats and it will work the exact same way.
-There might be occasional downtime but except it gets blocked it should be pretty reliable
+You can only send private messages and it cannot be added to group chats

 ### Technical Requirements